tarushiarora/AWS-Data-visualization-with-Quicksight/README.md

-# AWS-Data-visualization-with-Quicksight

-# Netflix Data Analysis with Amazon QuickSight 📊
+# AWS - Netflix Data Visualization with Amazon QuickSight 📊

 Explore how to visualize and analyze large datasets effortlessly using **Amazon QuickSight**!
 This project leverages QuickSight to transform Netflix shows and movies data into meaningful insights.